 As a small company, you are looking for ways to bring in business.
 You do not have the brand recognition that many of your larger competitors have and need to find a way to stand out in the minds of your potential customers.
 This is where your unique value proposition comes in.

 Your company's unique value proposition (UVP) is how you communicate what makes you better than your competitors and why potential customers should choose you over them.
 This message needs to permeate through all that you do.
 It needs to be clear in your content, your headlines, and any other materials you put in front of your target audience.
 This is what tells them why you are better suited to handle their needs than anyone else, and why they should choose you!

-The key is to nail down what is the most important value you offer to your customers.
-As a company, you may have many reasons why you are a good fit for your customers, but this is where you decide what is really going to catch your target audiences attention and help them to convert to a customer.
+The key is to nail down what is the most significant value you offer to your customers.
+As a company, you may have many reasons why you are a good fit for your customers, but this is where you decide what is going to catch your target audience's attention and help them to convert to a customer.